bmwang/bmwang.github.io/_posts/projects/2009-08-01-classprojects.md

 While I was a student at UC Berkeley, my favorite classes were projects in Computer Science.
 Many of the projects were open-ended, so I was able to explore something topics that interested me.

+My larger projects have their own project page.
+This is a collection of my smaller open-ended projects.
+(I didn't include projects with specific specifications, as my projects look like everyone else's in the class.)

 # CS184